center-for-threat-informed-defense/adversary_emulation_library/ocean_lotus/Emulation_Plan/OceanLotus_Scenario.md

 ## Step 4 - Discovery on Linux Host
 ### 📖 Overview

-Step 4 emulates OceanLotus executing a shared object that conducts System information dicovery using the `uname` syscall.
+Step 4 emulates OceanLotus executing a shared object that conducts System information discovery using the `uname` syscall.

 The following information is collected.
 - Host name
-- Archetecture
+- Architecture
 - Kernel version

 ---